ReactPoland/React-Convention-Book/003 Express_mongoose.md

 1) babel - [QUESTION: DO WE NEED DESCRIPTION?]
 2) cors  - [QUESTION: DO WE NEED DESCRIPTION?]
 3) body-parser - [QUESTION: DO WE NEED DESCRIPTION?]
+4) babel-register - [QUESTION: DO WE NEED DESCRIPTION?]

 After this your project's files structure shall looks like:
 ```